+NEW

-NEW Question 9: How can CMHN practices increase true positive screens?
+Question 9: How can CMHN practices increase true positive screens?

-- Ensure that every patient is receiving an SDOH screen at each visit. - Use clinically validated questions within your practice-specific screening tool. - If patients receive an electronic screen before the visit, ensure there is a mechanism to catch any patients that fail to fill out the screen before the visit. - Frame questions as "do you need help with...?" instead of "do you have a concern with...?" or be sure to ask an additional question of "do you need help with any of these concerns?" - Include more questions in the screening including questions about financial needs or ability to pay for medication. - When a screening is complete and positive, make sure you record the appropriate g-code and z-code(s). - Implement a quick and easy workflow to follow up on positive screens (see Appendix C for recommendations).
+- Ensure that every patient is receiving an SDOH screen at each visit. - Use clinically validated questions within your practice-specific screening tool. - If patients receive an electronic screen before the visit, ensure there is a mechanism to catch any patients that fail to fill out the screen before the visit. - Tailor the screening to your population by adding clinically validated questions that cover specific topics, such as financial needs, ability to pay for medication, social support, or bullying. - When a screening is complete and positive, make sure you record the appropriate g-code and z-code(s). - Implement a quick and easy workflow to follow up on positive screens (see Appendix C for recommendations).